What it is and why it matters

-Second, you’ll need data.
+- Second, you’ll need data.
 In today’s world, that means data from a lot of places.
-Your transactional systems, data collected by sensors, third-party information, call center notes, web logs, etc. You’ll need a data wrangler, or someone with data management experience, to help you cleanse and get the data prepped for analysis.
+Transactional systems, data collected by sensors, third-party information, call center notes, web logs, etc. You’ll need a data wrangler, or someone with data management experience, to help you cleanse and prep the data for analysis.
 To prepare the data for a predictive modeling exercise also requires someone who understands both the data and the business problem.
 How you define your target is essential to how you can interpret the outcome.
 (Data preparation is considered one of the most time-consuming aspects of the analysis process.
 So be prepared for that.)

 - After that, the predictive model building begins.
 With increasingly easy-to-use software becoming more available, a wider array of people can build analytical models.
 But you’ll still likely need some sort of data analyst who can help you refine your models and come up with the best performer.
 And then you might need someone in IT who can help deploy your models.
 That means putting the models to work on your chosen data – and that’s where you get your results.